powertsai/GettingandCleaningData/tidyDataCodeBook.md

 Tidy Data Code Book
-1.subject
-  the subject who performed the activity for each window sample.
+1. subject: the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
-2.activity
+2. activity
-  1 WALKING
+  1. WALKING
-  2 WALKING_UPSTAIRS
+  2. WALKING_UPSTAIRS
-  3 WALKING_DOWNSTAIRS
+  3. WALKING_DOWNSTAIRS
-  4 SITTING
+  4. SITTING
-  5 STANDING
+  5. STANDING
-  6 LAYING
-3.measurement
+  6.LAYING
+3. measurement
    1.tbodyaccmeanx : tBodyAcc-mean()-X
    2.tbodyaccmeany : tBodyAcc-mean()-Y
    3.tbodyaccmeanz : tBodyAcc-mean()-Z